Tai Chi for Women--

 the expression of your empowered spirit in yourself and in

 the world.
-Learn to gather, release, expand, connect to energies
+Tai chi and Qigong helps you to learn to gather, release, expand, connect to energies

 in yourself, in nature and in relationships, to strengthen the physical,

 emotional, and spiritual body.